 Tannins, the active ingredients in Tabit, may interfere with the absorption or efficacy of some medications.
 They may also not be recommended for individuals with significant nutrient deficiencies or individuals with chronic maladies or under physician supervision for serious ailments.
 Please consult with your health professional prior to introducing Tabit.
 There are some known contraindications for tannins (general) and medications.
 Please click on the Ingredients tab for additional information.

 Questions?
-Please email Olivia Melaugh, our CIO and product support guru, at email@example.com
+Please email Olivia Melaugh, our President product support guru, at email@example.com

 Should I use Tanalbit or Viracin?
 When should I use them together?
 How about Tabit?